jas-chen/react-reactive-class/examples/timer/README.md

 # Timer Example

-In this a clone of timer app on react's official site, rewrite in reactive way.
+This is a clone of timer app on React's official site, rewrite in reactive way.

 ## How to run
 ```